Francis-Davey-Blog/nihonlife/_posts/2025-12-25-making-kashamochi.md

 </figure>

 <p style="clear:both" />

-Kashamochi are a green and chewy sweet made from Japanese mugwort and fine rice flour, usually presented wrapped in green leaves. .
-Their texture is a bit like Turkish Delight, but perhaps somewhat firmer.
-They don't feel like they will stick in your throat in the way that I find the more usual Japanese mochi which is also made in a similar from rice flour but without interesting additions like mugwort.
-Kashamochi invariably hand made and are considered an island delicacy.
-Although, they are on sale in many tourist oriented shops, I have never had to buy them since they are one of the items that are regularly handed around as gifts or offered to visitors.

-Mugwort grows all around the island, although it is frequently overwhelmed by other plants.
-I am told that people often leave space in their gardens or fields for it to grow, so that it is easily availble when needed.

 Our teachers were a pair of experienced island ladies.
 Women of that age are frequently referred to as _obasan_ (grandmother) even where they are not technically grandparents.
 I knew both of them from my social network in Akina (two villages over) where they lived.
 The rest of the students were women of various ages from various places on the island.